AndyT2503/AndyT2503.github.io/content/article/fix-404-error-when-refreshing-github-page-with-custom-builder.md

 });
 ```

 Our builder logic is done. we run `npm run build` to compile it to Node.js script.
-And then go to our Angular application, run `ng run build-generate-404-page` and push all to Github Repository.
+And then go to our Angular application, run `ng run [project name]:build-generate-404-page` and push all to Github Repository.
 Your application will be run ok on Github Page without **404 redirect issue**.

 ## Summary
 We already explore how to create a custom **Angular CLI Builder** to fix **404 redirect issue** on Github Page. **CLI Builder API** is an intensive tool which you can do a lot of thing with this.
 If you want learn more about **CLI Builder**, you can visit [Angular.io](https://angular.io/guide/cli-builder "Angular.io").